Risk Factors for Postmenopausal Women

 When does menopause usually occur?

 Menopause can happen naturally, commonly around the age of 50.
-However, some women stop menstruating at an earlier age (at age 45 or younger) or at a later age than usual.
+However, some women stop menstruating at an earlier age ( 45 or younger) or at a later age than usual.
 Menopause can also occur following surgical removal of both ovaries (known as bilateral ovariectomy or bilateral oophorectomy).
 Women who have surgery to remove both ovaries experience an abrupt menopause that may take place at an earlier age than would have happened naturally.
 Early menopause is also common in women who have had radiation to the pelvic area or some types of chemotherapy to treat cancer.

 Why does menopause occur?